Gvistic/Asailify/README.md

 ## How

-When a user(s) joins the server, changes avatar, role changes, and or logs in after a period of inactivity, Asailify will scan the user(s) avatar/profile picture against a blacklist.
+Whenever a user(s) joins the server, changes avatar, role changes, and or logs in after a period of inactivity, Asailify will scan the user(s) avatar/profile picture against a blacklist.
-Staff can add/remove/update the blacklist with commands.
+Staff can add/remove/update this blacklist using commands.
 Staff can also manually scan user(s).
-See full list of commands below.
+(See full list of [commands](https://github.com/Gvistic/Asailify/blob/master/README.md#commands) below).

 ## Why